fbn776/Checkio/README.md

 ---

 ## 🚀 Features
-- **CLI Interface** – Easily create testcase and run programs against a specified testcase.
+- **CLI Interface** – Easily run programs against a specified testcase, compile and run in a single command
-- **Web Interface** – Run test cases via a user-friendly React-based UI.
+- **Web Interface** – The admins or faculty can add, view, and evaluate testcases.
-- **Error Suggestions** – Provides insights and fixes for failed test cases.
+- **Error Suggestions** – Provides insights and fixes for faulty programs.
+- **Find Seg Faults** - `analyze` gives you where seg faults occur in a C code.
+- **Test Case Management** – Create, edit, and delete test cases with ease.

 ---